-‘Project Runway’ Is Returning To Bravo With Karlie Kloss As Its Brand-New Host
+‘Project Runway’ Is Coming Back To Bravo With A New Host You ALL Will Know

 Great news for fans of cutthroat reality television, design competitions, and catchphrases, as Project Runway is returning with Karlie Kloss and Christian Siriano.
 On October 10, Deadline broke the news that a revamped Project Runway would move back to its original home, Bravo, with Kloss serving as host and Siriano as "mentor" to the competitors.
 Siriano first rose to fame as the winner of Project Runway Season 4.
 Joining Siriano and Kloss are Project Runway veteran Nina Garcia, who is the Editor-in-Chief of Elle, Elaine Welteroth, the former Editor-in-Chief of Teen Vogue, and designer Brandon Maxwell.
 All three will serve as the series' official judges.